jupyterhub/jupyterhub/docs/getting-started.md

 or any other public IP or domain pointing to your system.

-In their default configuration, the other services, the *Hub* and *Spawners*, all communicate with each other on localhost only.
+In their default configuration, the other services, the *Hub* and *Single-User Servers*, all communicate with each other on localhost only.

 **NOTE:** In its default configuration, JupyterHub runs without SSL encryption (HTTPS).
 You should not run